 Everyone has a preference for the time of year that they travel to other countries.
 Some prefer buying tickets during the peak season to work with school holidays, while others avoid it as much as possible.
-We’ve recently been traveling around Asia and wanted to share some of our Thailand tips including answering this question: when is the best time to visit Thailand?
+We’ve recently been traveling around Asia and wanted to share some of our Thailand tips including answering this question: When is the best time to visit Thailand?

 Since we travel as a family full time, we find that we need to ‘slow travel’ so that we could work as well.
 So when we had 3 weeks to visit Thailand we limited our visit to Southern Thailand on Phuket Island.

 For Bangkok, it’s best to visit from December to February if you want to avoid too much heat.
-What makes this better is the fact that December is often many people’s holiday break, so you could plan ahead and try to score some check tickets to Bangkok.
+What makes this better is the fact that December is often many people’s holiday break, so you could plan ahead and try to score some cheap tickets to Bangkok.

-Just a reminder that the cool season in Thailand can still be considered hot and humid for us from the US!
+Remember, that the cool season in Thailand can still be considered hot and humid for us from the US!

 The high season stretches from November to March.
 That also means that the beaches can be very crowded because everyone wants to escape the heat for a bit!